Adobe-Marketing-Cloud/aep-sdks-documentation/beta/experience-platform-extension/tutorials/tutorial-3-xdm-implementation.md

    - Notice that the client-side ECID and the Email(s) you sent in XDM format using the Edge extension are now displayed in the `Detail` view, under the `Linked identities` section, as well as in the `Attributes` view.
    - In the `Events` tab you can view the events sent to the dataset(s) enabled for Profile for the selected customer profile.

-To learn more about Adobe Customer Profile, see [Identity Service overview](https://docs.adobe.com/content/help/en/experience-platform/identity/home.html) and [Identity namespace overview](https://docs.adobe.com/content/help/en/experience-platform/identity/namespaces.html).
+To learn more about the Adobe Customer Profile, see [Identity Service overview](https://docs.adobe.com/content/help/en/experience-platform/identity/home.html) and [Identity namespace overview](https://docs.adobe.com/content/help/en/experience-platform/identity/namespaces.html).

 ## Extra credit: Create segment based on Identity Authentication State